awsdocs/aws-lambda-developer-guide/doc_source/configuration-tags.md

 1. Under **Tags**, choose **Manage tags**\.

 1. Enter a key and value\.
 To add additional tags, choose **Add new tag**\.

+   Make sure that any tags you use conform to the [tag requirements](#configuration-tags-restrictions)\.
 ![\[\]](http://docs.aws.amazon.com/lambda/latest/dg/images/configuration-tags-add.png)

 1. Choose **Save**\.

-## Using tags to filter functions \(console\)<a name="configuration-tags-filter"></a>
+### Filtering functions by tag<a name="configuration-tags-filter"></a>

 You can filter functions based on the presence or value of a tag with the Lambda console or with the AWS Resource Groups API\.

 Tags apply at the function level, not to versions or aliases\.
 Tags are not part of the version\-specific configuration that is snapshotted when you publish a version\.

-**To filter functions with tags**
+**To filter functions with tags \(console\)**

+1. Make sure that you have the permissions you need:
+   + lambda:ListTags grants permission to view functions that have tags\.
+   + lambda:TagResource grants permission to add tags to a function\.

 1. Open the [Functions page](https://console.aws.amazon.com/lambda/home#/functions) on the Lambda console\.